How much does a Equipment Manager make?

 Gillman Home Center

-Gillman Home Center is a regional company that offers Equipment Manager positions focused on maintaining and stocking equipment for home improvement.
-The company operates in several locations within a specific region.
+Gillman Home Center offers Equipment Manager roles with a focus on tools and equipment for home improvement.
+The company operates in several locations in the Southeast, providing a regional job opportunity.

 How to earn more as a Equipment Manager?